 I’m excited to highlight the Mobile Suit Gundam The Origin hardcovers because they are one of my favorites in the manga collection.
-If this is your first intro to Mobile Suit Gundam The Origin, I highly recommend it whether you are a fan of mecha or not.
-It’s a great starting place if you are looking to get into the Gundam universe, it features some of the best artwork I've ever seen in a manga, and it also has one of my favorite antagonists of all-time, Char.
+If this is your first intro to Mobile Suit Gundam The Origin, I highly recommend it whether you are a fan of mecha or not, because it's one of the best science fiction manga to ever release.
+It’s a great starting place if you are looking to get into the Gundam universe, it features some of the best artwork I've ever seen in a manga, and it also has one of my favorite antagonists of all time, Char.

 Any who, it's no secret that I recommend checking out Mobile Suit Gundam The Origin whether it be through the anime or the manga, but if you are wanting to read the series, I highly recommend checking out the Mobile Suit Gundam The Origin hardcovers released by Vertical.
 But if you are wanting to watch it as well and are confused on where to start, definitely check out our Mobile Suit Gundam Watch Guide!